Best time to travel to Fuerteventura

 – Fuerteventura Dolphin & Whale Watching Speedboat Trip.
 This is one of the most unique activities to do in Fuerteventura.
 You can observe marine animals in their natural habitat.
 Thanks to this tour, you will travel along the coast of the Jandía peninsula and, if lucky, see incredible marine mammals.

-In the northern part of Fuerteventura, I recommend staying in Corralejo.
+In the northern part, I recommend staying in Corralejo.
 I spent several nights at the Avanti Lifestyle Hotel and loved it.
 The decoration is beautiful and it is located in front of the beach.
 It also has a very good restaurant.

-Another very charming town, in the north of Fuerteventura, worth staying in is El Cotillo.
+Another very charming town in the north of the island worth staying in is El Cotillo.
 If you choose to sleep here, you’ll be close to plenty of beautiful beaches.
 I recommend staying in El Hotelito del Cotillo, a very charming hotel.
 If you are looking for an apartment in Fuerteventura, I recommend Casa Nami, located in this same town.

 In the southern part of Fuerteventura, I recommend sleeping in Tarajalejo or Costa Calma.
 I stayed in R2 Bahía Playa hotel, located in front of Tarajalejo beach.
 I had a very comfortable and pleasant stay.
 In Costa Calma, I recommend INNSiDE by Meliá Fuerteventura.

 Lastly, if you are looking for a hotel in a central area, I recommend Caleta de Fuste, a town located quite close to the airport.
 I recommend taking a look at La Perla de Bahia Sol, an apartment with very good reviews.
 If you prefer a hotel, Barceló Royal Level Family Club is a good option, especially if you are traveling to Fuerteventura with family.